MinchinWeb/openttd-minchinweb/WmDOT/ReadMe.txt

 Pathfinding can take an exceptionally long time if there is no possible path.
     This is most often an issue when the two towns in question are on different islands.
-Superlib v6 is no longer available on Bananas.
-It should still be available via
-	TT-Forums.net.

 -- Help!
 It broke!
 (Bug Report) ----------------------------------------------- If WmDOT crashes, please help me fix it!
 Save a screenshot (under the ? on the